gkpacker/banking_api/README.md

 When an User sign up, he receives R$1000,00.

+When withdrawing, the user receives an email.
+(Setup only on dev)

 Users can't have negative balance.

 As an User, you can login on the BackOffice and export a CSV File with all your transactions.